Your Discovery Data Belongs to Your Firm. Make Sure Your Platform Agrees.

 The JSON Export: What It Is and Who It's For

 JSON exports carry the full data structure.
 Interview responses, document metadata, scoring logic, finding categories, ROI model inputs, stakeholder information.
-If you want to build custom dashboards, pipe audit data into a CRM, or run pattern analysis across engagements, JSON is the format.
+If your firm wants to build custom dashboards, pipe audit data into a CRM, or run pattern analysis across engagements your associates have closed, JSON is the format.

 It's the technical export.
-Developers and data-oriented consultants use it.
-If you're the kind of consultant who runs your own analysis, or employs someone who does, this is the format you care about.
+Data-oriented team members use it.
+If your firm has any associate or operator running cross-engagement analysis, this is the format you care about.

 The CSV Export: The Format Your Clients Actually Request